 The following chart sets forth the Company's past and projected development milestones.
-There can be no assurance that the Company will be able to meet any of its projections for the balance of 1998, 1999 or 2000, including completion of construction of its National Broadcast Studio, completion of its satellite launches, or commencement of its commercial operations in first quarter 2000 as planned.
+There can be no assurance that the Company will be able to meet any of its projections for the balance of 1998, 1999 or 2000, including completion of construction of its National Broadcast Studio, completion of its satellite launches or commencement of its commercial operations in first quarter 2000 as planned.
 See "Risk Factors--Possible Delays and Adverse Effect of Delay on Financing Requirements."

-- 1990: CD Radio Inc. incorporated Proposed FCC create satellite radio service and filed license application - 1991: Conducted stationary service simulation Conducted nationwide focus groups - 1992: Satellite radio spectrum allocated Conducted radio manufacturer discussions - 1993: Contracted with Loral for satellite construction Conducted additional nationwide focus groups - 1994: Completed initial public offering of its Common Stock - 1995: Completed Loral satellite design Completed development of proprietary miniature satellite dish antenna Obtained patents for portions of its broadcast system - 1996: Designed the radio card receiver - 1997: Obtained one of only two national satellite radio broadcasting licenses from the FCC

-Commenced construction of three satellites

-Recruited its key programming, marketing and financial management team

-Completed a strategic sale of \$25 million of Common Stock to Loral Space and Communications Ltd.
+- 1990: CD Radio Inc. incorporated Proposed FCC create satellite radio service and filed license application - 1991: Conducted stationary service simulation Conducted nationwide focus groups - 1992: Satellite radio spectrum allocated Conducted radio manufacturer discussions - 1993: Contracted with Loral for satellite construction Conducted additional nationwide focus groups - 1994: Completed initial public offering of its Common Stock - 1995: Completed Loral satellite design Completed development of proprietary miniature satellite dish antenna Obtained patents for portions of its broadcast system - 1996: Designed the radio card - 1997: Obtained one of only two national satellite radio broadcasting licenses from the FCC Commenced construction of three satellites Recruited its key programming, marketing and financial management team Completed a strategic sale of \$25 million of Common Stock to Loral Completed additional debt and equity financings raising \$315 million

-Completed additional debt and equity financings raising \$315 million - 1998: Expanded from 50 planned broadcast channels to 100 broadcast channels Ordered fourth satellite and expanded Loral's role to provide in-orbit system delivery

-Obtained \$50 million of vendor financing from Loral Obtained agreements for \$340 million of financing with Bank of America Signed agreement with Lucent to design, develop and manufacture chip sets Obtained additional patents for portions of its broadcast system Signed programming agreements with content providers for 14 non-music channels
+1998: Expanded from 50 planned broadcast channels to 100 broadcast channels Ordered fourth satellite and expanded Loral's role to provide in-orbit system delivery Obtained \$50 million of vendor financing from Loral Obtained \$115 million of financing from Bank of America and other lenders Signed agreement with Lucent to design, develop and manufacture chip sets Obtained additional patents for portions of its broadcast system Signed programming agreements with content providers for 15 non-music channels Commenced terrestrial repeater network rollout Completed a sale of \$100 million of Common Stock to Prime 66 Agreed to buy sell up to \$200 million of Junior Preferred Stock to the Apollo Investors Began construction of National Broadcast Studio Select additional non-music channel content providers

-Select additional non-music channel content providers Complete significant satellite construction milestones Commence terrestrial repeater network rollout
+Complete significant satellite construction milestones

-1999: Nationwide rollout of terrestrial repeater network Complete construction of National Broadcast Studio Commence production of radio cards Commence satellite launches

-2000: Test markets

-Begin commercial operations

-THE CD RADIO SERVICE
+- 1999: Nationwide rollout of terrestrial repeater network Complete construction of National Broadcast Studio Commence production of radio cards Commence satellite launches - 2000: Test markets Begin commercial operations - THE CD RADIO SERVICE